 “From the beginning, it’s been the greats that have intrigued me,” says Sover, naming Jimi Hendrix, Stevie Ray Vaughan, Eric Clapton, Jeff Beck, Duane Allman, Dwight Yoakam guitarist Pete Anderson and, of course, all three Kings – B.B., Freddie and Albert as early influences.
 “Hearing those first few notes of ‘Purple Haze’ changed my life.”

-On his fourth and latest album to be released by his own independent Grounded Soul Records label in May 2023, Sover’s musical career has come full circle, as he’s joined on two songs by legendary Jimi Hendrix Experience and Band of Gypsies bassist Billy Cox, a cover of “Manic Depression” and a rare track from the great guitarist, “Remember,” originally recorded for the international version of Jimi’s first album, but never available in the U.S.
+On his fourth and latest album “His-Story” to be released by his own independent Grounded Soul Records label on July 21, 2023, Sover’s musical career has come full circle, as he’s joined on two songs by legendary Jimi Hendrix Experience and Band of Gypsies bassist Billy Cox, a cover of “Manic Depression” and a rare track from the great guitarist, “Remember,” originally recorded for the international version of Jimi’s first album, “Are You Experienced”.

 “It was such an honor and privilege to play with him,” says Sover.
 “I had to keep pinching myself that it was Jimi Hendrix’s bass player, but I got to know and respect him as his own man, too.
 He and his wife were so supportive.
 They just want to pass it on.”